 USAID Health Workforce Management

-Nana Girls and Women Empowerment initiative is an indigenous partner working under USAID funded HWM Project.
+Nana Girls and Women Empowerment Initiative is an indigenous partner working under the USAID-funded HWM Project.

 HWM Activity works in Bauchi, Sokoto, Kebbi, and Ebonyi States as well as the Federal Capital Territory.
 The HWM’s purpose is to establish a cost‐effective, well-trained, and motivated health workforce, particularly in targeted rural and remote areas to contribute to greater health system responsiveness and improved health outcomes, especially among women and children.
 The HWM objectives are to: 1) Strengthen the pre-service training learning environment and in-service training program; 2) Support the building of a robust human resources information system to keep track of recruitment, deployment, retention, and continuing education; 3) Strengthen governance and management of the health workforce; and, 4) Support the conduct of human resources for health (HRH) research to improve HRH practices and retention mechanisms.
 The activity responds to Nigeria’s National Strategy Health Development Plan 2018—2022 (NSHDP II) and aligns with the USAID/Nigeria Country Development Cooperation Strategy 2020—2025